6.2 ICD-10-CM Structure & Conventions

 An ICD-10-CM code is 3 to 7 characters, alphanumeric, and always begins with a letter:

-The code set is organized into chapters by body system or condition type (for example, Chapter 9 for the circulatory system).
-Chapter 19 (codes S00-T88) covers injury, poisoning, and certain other consequences of external causes, and Chapter 20 (V, W, X, Y codes) captures external causes such as how an injury happened.
+A decimal point follows the third character.
+The code set is grouped into 21 chapters by body system or condition type — for example, Chapter 9 (I codes) for the circulatory system.
+Chapter 19 (S00-T88) covers injury, poisoning, and consequences of external causes, and Chapter 20 (V, W, X, Y codes) captures external causes describing how an injury happened (place, activity, intent).
+External-cause codes are never sequenced first and never stand alone.

 Default Codes vs. Combination Codes

-A default code is the code listed next to a main term in the Alphabetic Index; it represents the condition most commonly associated with that term when documentation gives no further detail.
-A combination code is a single code that classifies two diagnoses, a diagnosis with an associated complication, or a diagnosis with an associated manifestation — for example, a code that captures both diabetes and diabetic nephropathy.
-Combination codes reduce the number of codes on the claim and must be used when one exists.
+A default code is the code listed beside a main term in the Alphabetic Index; it represents the condition most commonly associated with that term when documentation gives no further detail.
+A combination code is a single code that classifies two diagnoses, a diagnosis with an associated complication, or a diagnosis with an associated manifestation — for example, one code capturing both type 2 diabetes and diabetic nephropathy (E11.21).
+Combination codes must be used when one exists; reporting two separate codes instead is an error.

 Sequencing Instructions